A while ago we created a KB article with tips on how to improve your performance with our Kea dhcp server. The tips were fairly obvious to

 2f)=C2=A0When the number of CPUs is very large (32 or more), the increa=

-in UDP listeners may not provide any performance improvement and might actually reduce throughput slightly due to the overhead of the
+in UDP listeners may not provide any performance improvement and might actually reduce throughput slightly due to the overhead of thee logs

 additional structures and tasks.
 We suggest trying different values of